 9 Most Trending Usability Testing Methods

-You have made an exceptional product that’s ready to roll and rule over the competition.
-But, guess what?
-Your product or service can still get a beating despite the array of cool features backing it.
-How’s that even possible?
 Recent statistics indicate that approximately 76% of your customers would leave a product or service due to failure or bad experiences.
-Simply put, if it isn’t easy to use then it’s not worth having.
+Simply put, if it isn’t easy to use, then it’s not worth having.
 What’s worse is that once the customers are gone, they’re gone for good!

 This is why usability testing is considered to be the holy grail of product testing.
 Usability testing is the process of evaluating a product or service by putting it through the paces with real-world consumers.

-During the test, participants will often attempt to accomplish standard activities while observers listen and take notes.
+During the test, participants normally use the site while observers take notes.
 The purpose is to discover any usability issues, collect qualitative and quantitative data, and establish the level of satisfaction with the product among the participants.

 Benefits of usability testing

 Usability testing allows design and development teams to see issues before they’re coded.
-The sooner issues are recognized and resolved, the cheaper the remedies will be in terms of both personnel time and potential schedule disruption.
+The sooner the issues are recognized and resolved, the better for customer retention and happiness.
 Here’s what usability testing seeks to achieve:

 Why is user-based testing important for successful UX tests?